The compactness of ultra faint dwarf galaxies : a new challenge ?

-While their luminosity, velocity dispersion and star formation histories, are pretty well reproduced by the aforementioned numerical simulations, some of their properties remains challenging to understand.
-One of it is the metallicity distribution function and how it correlates with the luminosity through the metallicity-luminosity relation \citep{sanati2023,fu2023}.
-Numerical models predict UFDs to contain much less metals compared to the observations at a given luminosity and fail to reproduce the presence of \emph{relatively metal rich} stars with $\rm{[Fe/H]} \cong -1$.
+While their luminosity, velocity dispersion, and star formation histories are relatively well reproduced by the aforementioned numerical simulations, some of their properties remain challenging to understand.
+One in particular is the metallicity distribution function and how it correlates with the luminosity through the metallicity--luminosity relation \citep{sanati2023,fu2023}.
+Numerical models predict that UFDs will contain much less metal than is suggested by observations at a given luminosity and fail to reproduce the presence of {relatively metal-rich} stars with $\rm{[Fe/H]} \cong -1$.
 Some attempts to solve this problem have been made by either assuming a metallicity-dependent IMF \citep{prgomet2022}, a metallicity-dependent SNIa-rate \citep{gandhi2022}, or an enrichment by pair-instability supernovae \citep{sanati2023}.
-However none of those solution fully solved the problem.
+However, none of these solutions can fully solve the problem.

-Beside the metallicity-luminosity relation, the size-luminosity relation is also challenging.
-As described in details in Sect.~\ref{sec:challenge}, the majority of hydro-dynamical models over-predict the size of UFDs and fail to reproduce the most compact observed ones.
+In addition to the metallicity--luminosity relation, the size--luminosity relation is also challenging.
+As described in detail in Sect.~\ref{sec:challenge}, most hydrodynamical models over-predict the size of UFDs and fail to reproduce the most compact observed ones.

-In this paper we address this latter problem by tracing the size evolution of collision-less initially compact UFDs formed at the end of the EoR.
-We study their evolution in the framework of the $\Lambda$CDM paradigm where UFDs build-up is predicted to be quite complex and will naturally affect their size.
+In this paper we address this latter problem by tracing the size evolution of collisionless initially compact UFDs formed at the end of the EoR.
+We study their evolution in the framework of the $\Lambda$CDM paradigm where UFD buildup is predicted to be quite complex and will naturally affect their size.

-The paper is organised as followed: In Sec.~\ref{sec:challenge}, we review in details the discrepancy between the observed and simulated luminosity-size relation.
-In Sec.~\ref{sec:simulations}, we describe the numerical methods developed to study the size evolution of UFDs in a cosmological context.
-Results are presented in Sec.~\ref{sec:results}.
-Discussion and conclusions are given in Sec.~\ref{sec:conclusions}.
+The paper is organised as follows: In Sect.~\ref{sec:challenge}, we provide a detailed review of the discrepancy between the observed and simulated luminosity--size relation.
+In Sect.~\ref{sec:simulations}, we describe the numerical methods developed to study the size evolution of UFDs in a cosmological context.
+Our results are presented in Sect.~\ref{sec:results}.
+A discussion and conclusions are given in Sect.~\ref{sec:conclusions}.